 1. Start with Ad Targeting

 One unique opportunity offered by social media marketing in general, and especially Facebook, is the concept of ad targeting.
-This allows you to direct ads toward specific groups of people based on factors such as demographic or previous interest in your business.
+This allows you to direct ads toward specific groups of people based on factors such as demographics or previous interest in your business.

 Ad targeting also allows you to monitor which users have visited your website, giving you the chance to follow up with a Facebook ad.
 You can also use it to analyze trends about your existing audience in order to reach out to similar people who may also be interested.

 2. Create an Enticing Image

 You should include pictures of happy, satisfied customers along with a few of your signature dishes.
 Curating a beautiful page involves setting your restaurant apart from the others.

 This could also involve things like great reviews, industry awards, or other notable pieces of information you think customers would want to see.
 Your value should be as prominent as possible, catching the eyes of your audience members and drawing them to the best aspects of your restaurant.
-You should also make your address clearly visible for people nearby.

-3. Take Online Orders
+4. Take Online Orders

 Make sure you have enough people working to account for both traditional customers and those ordering online.
 You should also create a prominent call to action that leads directly to creating an online order.

-4. Boost Your Most Popular Posts
+5. Boost Your Most Popular Posts

 But when you post something that your customers and followers really engage with, you should do everything you can to capitalize on that success.

 Boosting a given post involves making it visible even to Facebook users who don’t follow your page.
 This can let you reach people who may be interested in the type of food you serve or have other aligned interests that you weren’t reaching with organic posting.

-5. Engage Your Users with Personal Content
+6. Engage Your Users with Personal Content

 Every restaurant has the same basic information posted on Facebook, but you can see great results by going the extra mile and providing even more engaging content.
 Running a gift card giveaway for your customers, for example, can promote interest and bring them back to use the credit.